inayrus/FinalAppProject/README.md

 To solve the problem of having to type the notes to make them digital, this app includes a feature that turns handwritten notes into digital texts with a photo.

 ### Features
-These are the features I would like to implement:
+These are the main features I would like to implement:
 1. let people create new notes:
     - can type a note as normal
     - can take a photo or upload a photo of text to convert to digital text